mikapm/wass-pyfuns/README.md

 Links to [WASS Github repository](https://github.com/fbergama/wass) and [WASS website](https://www.dais.unive.it/wass/).

 These codes are based on the Matlab scripts included by default in the WASS installation.
-The codes were originally written to facilitate the processing of stereo imagery acquired from the Ekofisk stereo video observatory.
+The codes were originally written to facilitate the processing of stereo imagery acquired from the Ekofisk stereo video observatory, therefore some functionality (mainly related to image pre-processing) is relevant for this specific data set only.

 ## Overview
 Below is an overview and brief descriptions of the files in this repository.

+### Image pre-processing (Ekofisk-specific)
+ - `match_raw_images.py`
+bla bla
+ - `prep_images.py`
+bla bla
+ - ``

 ### Running WASS
  - `wass_launch.py`